silverton-io/buz-docs/blog/snowplow-serverless-exploration/index.md

 ### Easy to configure

 YML + Jsonschema validation is [pretty standard](https://www.schemastore.org/json/) so I went with that instead of HOCON.
 It turned out to be a pretty good decision since auto-completing, auto-validating config is handy.

+### Make event streaming accessible

+[dbt](https://www.getdbt.com/) has been so inspirational because it makes good data engineering practices accessible to all.
+Tricks that data engineers have used for a long time have become dbt packages that users can simply import.

+Like data engineering not that long ago, streaming systems are **intimidating**.
+But they don't need to be.
+Streaming systems are also often **overkill**.
+Throwing data into several streams only to load it into a Postgres database means the streaming infrastructure is probably unnecessary.

+Ideally Serverless Thing™ could make streaming accessible while empowering orgs to evolve from the current stack to a desired future state.